Sherman5A/usw-interactive-systems-coursework/report/report.md

 This principle aims to reduce the user's time filling in complicated forms on the website.
-Nobody wants the experience of filling in a forms and correcting its validation errors only to reach another form afterwards.
+Nobody wants the experience of filling in a forms and correcting its validation errors only to reach another form afterward.
 This sentiment was echoed by our primary persona, Rhys Thomas.

 The outcomes are: